Sports journalist Grant Wahl dies in Qatar, U.S. Soccer confirms

 LUSAIL, Qatar (NEXSTAR) — American sports journalist Grant Wahl died while covering the World Cup in Lusail, Qatar early Saturday morning.

-American media said Wahl, known for his writing for Sports Illustrated, was unable to be revived after falling ill while covering a match between Argentina and Netherlands, Associated Press reports.
-The 49 year-old soccer writer said he’d gone to the hospital only Monday, writing that his “body finally broke down.”
+American media said Wahl, known for his longtime writing for Sports Illustrated, was unable to be revived after falling ill while covering a match between Argentina and Netherlands, Associated Press reports.
+The 48-year-old soccer writer said he’d gone to the hospital only Monday, writing that his “body finally broke down.”

+While Wahl said he tested negative for COVID-19, he was told he likely had bronchitis and was prescribed antibiotics and cough syrup.
+Wahl ended the statement explaining he felt “a bit better… but still: No bueno.”

 Wahl’s death was confirmed by U.S. Soccer on Friday night.
 In a statement, the organization said, in part: